Bounce Rate in Google Analytics – Use it to Increase Traffic & Retention

 A page with end result will show a higher bounce rate as compared to the pages that drive users to insider pages for more information.
 For example, contact pages, time, and weather forecast sites will show a higher bounce rate.
 Having good blog sidebars with engagement elements can improve such blog’s bounce rate.

-9. Forced Elements
+9. Forced Ads & Interactive Elements

 Sites, blogs and pages with pop-up ads, survey requests and streaming video surprise and annoy the users, especially new visitors, eventually making them leave sooner than later.
 These elements adversely affect the site bounce rate.